investorphem/public-docs/README.md

       2. `docs/developers/talent-api/api-reference-v1/*.mdx`.
 Except from the **index.mdx**, if it is present.
       3. `docs/developers/talent-api/api-reference-v2/*.mdx`.
 Except from the **index.mdx**, if it is present.
 3. Inspect locally by running `npm run start`.
 While you continue making changes to the pages your local browser will reflect these changes immediately.
-4. If you are ready, it's good to try `npm build` to see whether documentation site is built successfully locally.
+4. **Important** As soon as you are ready, try `npm build` to see whether documentation site is built successfully locally.
+This will also find any broken links that may exist to the generated documents.
+Build will fail and deployment will not be possible if there are broken links.
 5. If `npm build` succeeds, try `npm run serve` to see how documentation site is served from the `build` folder.
 6. As soon as you are happy, commit and create a PR.
 7. Make sure that PR action builds successfully.